-NHDSC believes that human services data is a key tool in examining outcomes of programs and services across multiple identities and populations.
+NHDSC believes that human services data is a key tool in examining the outcomes of programs and services across multiple identities and populations.
 We define equity as ensuring both our programming and organization provide equal opportunity for participation across individual identities.
 We strive to identify and remove bias from data collection and analysis.
 NHSDC commits to ensuring that all data work and presentations showcased at our conferences will include content reflective of the influence that race plays on findings and results.
 NHSDC commits to an equitable recruitment and retainment process for members of our board.

-NHSDC believes in fostering a culture where every member or participant feels valued, supported and inspired to achieve individual and common goals.
+NHSDC believes in fostering a culture where every member or participant feels valued, supported, and inspired to achieve individual and common goals.
 We define an inclusive organization as one that respects everyone, values differences, and acknowledges the impact of differences on individuals and groups.
 The sector benefits from those differences by drawing on the intellectual strength that produces innovative solutions from the synergy of our people.
 NHSDC commits to cultivating and preserving a culture of inclusion and connectedness.
 We are able to grow and learn better together with a diverse membership to aid in the success of human services across our country.
-NHSDC is committed to creating a diverse environment on and offline for our membership community, board, consultants and staff.
+NHSDC is committed to creating a diverse environment on and offline for our membership community, board, consultants, and staff.

 Systemic and Institutional Racism